-Ghanaian-German Centre builds capacity of young artisans in Bono
+Ghanaian-German centre builds capacity of young artisans in Bono

 The Ghanaian-German Centre for Jobs, Migration and Reintegration (GGC) has organised a two-day capacity building workshop on entrepreneurship and financial training for young artisans in the Bono region.
 This is part of the GGC’s measures to build the resilience and business strength of artisans under its “Community Works Initiative”.

-The Community Works rejuvenation training will help returning migrants re-establish themselves in their communities with a focus on sustainable employment and opportunities for unemployed youth, to significantly curb irregular migration.
+The Community Works rejuvenation training will help to return migrants re-establish themselves in their communities with a focus on sustainable employment and opportunities for unemployed youth, to significantly curb irregular migration.
 To achieve this objective, the project targets communities with a high propensity for irregular migration in Ghana.

 Head of the Ghanaian-German Centre, Benjamin Woesten, remarked that “the lack of access to employment opportunities among Ghanaian youth is widely cited as a major contributing factor to irregular migration.
-The need to provide alternative livelihoods for returning migrants, prospective migrants and unemployed youth has become more urgent."
+The need to provide alternative livelihoods for returning migrants, prospective migrants and unemployed youth has become more urgent.
+Alternative economic activities for these people will provide a means of survival for them to dissuade them from resorting to irregular migration,”

 The training brought together 40 young artisans drawn from Nsuatre, Fiapre, Chiraa, Kwasibourkrom and Odumasi).
 Topics covered included Marketing vocational/technical businesses; Setting Financial Goals; Managing Money Wisely and Avoiding Debt; Understanding Savings; Managing Risks in vocational/technical skills businesses; Telephone Etiquette; Workplace Etiquette; and Customer Care.